(Extracts courtesy of A.N.T.A. publications, Ranger Hope © 2008 www.splashmaritime.com.au)

 in line, regardless of our ship’s head, as shown below.

-craft and heavy weather
+Small craft and

 At Sea follow some basic rules in heavy conditions: